-- 2. The 20-day time period provided by § 40-6-114(1), C.R.S., to file an application for rehearing, reargument, or reconsideration shall begin on the first day after the Commission mails or serves this Order. - 3.
-This Order is effective on its Mailed Date. - B. ADOPTED IN THE COMMISSIONERS' WEEKLY MEETING October 22, 2003.
+- 1. The application for temporary authority filed by Kyle Buis, doing business as Pegasus Transit, is denied. - 2.
+The 20-day time period provided by § 40-6-114(1), C.R.S., to file an application for rehearing, reargument, or reconsideration shall begin on the first day after the Commission mails or serves this Order. - 3.
+This Order is effective immediately on its Mailed Date. - B. ADOPTED IN THE COMMISSIONERS' WEEKLY MEETING November 5, 2003.